natintosh/intl_phone_number_input/README.md

 A simple and customizable flutter package for international phone number input

 ### What's new
+    * As You Type Formatter: The Package now formats the input to it's selected national format
+    * Replaced TextField with
+    * AutoValidate
+    * TextStyle
     * onInputChanged now returns a new PhoneNumber Model
     * You can create a PhoneNumber object from PhoneNumber.getRegionInfoFromPhoneNumber(String phoneNumber, [String isoCode]);
     * You can now parse phoneNumber by calling   PhoneNumber.getParsableNumber(String phoneNumber, String isoCode) or `PhoneNumber Reference`.parseNumber()